spheronFdn/documentations/versioned_docs/version-3.0.0-beta/billing/wallet.md

 <img src={require('@site/static/img/3.0.0/connect-wallet-metamask.png').default} />

+## Spheron Faucet

+A Faucet is a tool that provides a small number of funds to start using a cryptocurrency without having to buy some.
+Spheron has its own faucet app, which will send the selected **TEST** tokens straight into your wallet.
+The goal of this faucet is to make the onboarding to the Spheron Platform smoother.

+Spheron faucet sends **100 TEST USDT**, **100 TEST DAI**, **0.05 TEST WETH** or **70 TEST WMATIC** based on the chosen token.
+You can use it up to 3 times a day.

+Please visit Spheron [**Faucet**](https://faucet.spheron.network/) to get **TEST** tokens in your wallet, and get started with Spheron.

 ## Allowance

-Spheron asks you to give a token allowance amount to ensure that your subscription is renewed.
+Spheron asks you to give a token allowance amount to ensure that your subscription is renewed every month.
+Unable to cut subscription may stop all the all services running in the platform.
+Please make sure, your wallet have enough balance.

 :::danger Overdue